-1) Green Belt functionality (openness).
-How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 The fields adjoining Penshaw are partially contained by the built up area and there is minor potential for rounding off the existing urban area.
 Otherwise, development of any part of the rest of this section of the Green Belt would result in substantial protrusion into the wider Green Belt.